Vacation Destinations in North America (10 Trendy Spots You Can’t Miss!)

 -Roxanna from Gypsy With a Day Job

 Though its reputation is still reeling from the violent conflicts that characterized the country in the 1980s, today’s Nicaragua welcomes tourists with old colonial towns like Granada, history-rich cities like Leon, and amazing islands in the Carribean.
 The country’s attractions are largely clustered along its relatively compact western coast, meaning that Nicaragua makes a great destination for those with limited time looking to get a taste of Central America.
-And with prices often half of what you’re likely to pay in Costa Rica, Nicaragua is an affordable North America destination for the budget traveler looking to explore North America off the beaten path.
+And with prices often half of what you’re likely to pay exploring the more popular places to visit Costa Rica, Nicaragua is an affordable vacation destination in North America for the budget traveler looking to explore North America off the beaten path.

 Photo credit: Visit Rhode Island